Adam Enfroy Logo

 How To Record Your Screen During A Webinar On Your Android Phone

-Using the built-in Android screen recording tool on your mobile device to record online meetings or events is pretty simple.
+Using your mobile device’s built-in Android screen recording tool to record online meetings or events is pretty simple.

 Here’s how to do it: